 “I love being back,” she said.
 “I don’t care what anybody says, it’s a great place to be, there are wonderful people here, and I love working here, it feels like I’m home.
 I drive down the streets to do a home visit or something, and it’s like when I was little.
 The neighborhood looks different, there are a lot of apartments and clutter, but it’s home for me.
 The parents are so grateful for the little things.
 Even if it’s just “good morning.”
 I believe in keeping an open door policy because so many kids are in need, just to talk, or sometimes they just need a bit of attention.
 It helps them and it helps me to see those smiles.
 It makes my day.”

-Note: This is the seventeenth installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
+Note: This is the eighteenth installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
 For more information and other profiles, click here.
 To submit your name to be profiled, or suggest somebody to be featured, click here.